mhaleevans/Hashicorp/terraform-getting-started.md

 $ touch main.tf
 ```

-Paste the following lines into the file.
+Copy and paste the following lines into the file.

 ```hcl
 provider "docker" {